Upgrading FileMaker Pro, Part 2 - File Consolidation

 Custom Menus (Optional)

 Consider using Custom Menus to improve your application and the overall user experience.
 When you use Custom Menus, you should first (and always) remove the Delete Found Records menu from Records menu set.
 Next, you should further customize the Records menu set further for each area of your application to help improve the user experience.
-For example, in the Contacts area of your application, you can rename "New Record" to "New Contact".
-You can then continue reassigning each layout to their own appropriate custom menu as you see fit.
+For example, in the Contacts area of your application, you can rename "New Record" to "New Contact."
+You can then continue reassigning each layout to its own appropriate custom menu as you see fit.

 DDRs and Third Party Developer Tools (Optional)

 Run DDRs and tools like Goya's Base Elements or Inspector to fix any errors that exist.
+For us, this is not optional.